-This was my first real attempt at baking in Switzerland, and it felt good to be back in the kitchen, covered in flour with the intoxicating smell of apple and cinnamon heavy in the air.
+This was my first real attempt at baking in Switzerland.
+It felt good to be back in the kitchen, covered in flour with the intoxicating smell of apples and cinnamon heavy in the air.

-We’d already discovered that our oven here runs on the cool side, which was then exacerbated by the layer of aluminum foil I used to line the bottom to catch dripping juices (they’re a beast to clean).
+We’d already discovered that our Swiss oven runs on the cool side.
+This was then exacerbated by the layer of aluminum foil I used to line the bottom of the oven under the pie.
+Sugary pie drippings are a beast to clean.

 As always, Trav didn’t complain.
 Since he ended up not going in to the lab on his birthday, he took the pie in to share with co-workers the following day.

 Bless their hearts for eating it.

 Who doesn’t want to go car shopping in Europe on their birthday?

 Besides the pie-making event, we spent the better part of Trav’s birthday in Geneva.
 Ironically, we ended up going to test drive a Honda SUV.